AI-SDC/ACRO/docs/source/user_guide/getting_started.rst

 How ACRO's Ontology-Driven Architecture Works
 =============================================

-Before v0.4.12, the list of checks applied to each analysis was hard-coded.
+Prior to  v1.0, the list of checks applied to each analysis was hard-coded.
 This made it difficult to:

 * Add support for new analysis types without touching multiple files.